tanhaoen/keppel-dbt-training/Lesson 1/lesson1_lab.md

 Once your models have been created, you need to run them in order to materialize them in Snowflake.
 To do this, you need to use the `dbt run` command.
 Similarly to the `dbt compile` command, you can optionally use the `--select` flag to specify the model(s) you want to build.
 Let's execute this command first:

 ```
-dbt run --select stg_orders
+dbt run --select STG_ORDERS_<YOUR NAME>
 ```

 Now, go to Snowflake and make sure you're using the `DBT_TRAIN_ROLE` role.
 Expand the objects under your `DBT_TRAIN_DB` database and you should see a new schema corresponding to what you indicated in "Schema" in your credentials page.
-Expand the schema and you should see `STG_ORDERS`.
+Expand the schema and you should see `STG_ORDERS_<YOUR NAME>`.

 Now, you need to run the rest of the models.
-You could simply run `dbt run` to run all models in the `models` folder, but `stg_orders` has already been materialized, so there is no point in spending resources in order to rebuild it.
+You could simply run `dbt run` to run all models in the `models` folder, but `STG_ORDERS_<YOUR NAME>` has already been materialized, so there is no point in spending resources in order to rebuild it.
 Instead, let's run everything except for it:

 ```
-dbt run --exclude stg_orders
+dbt run --exclude STG_ORDERS_<YOUR NAME>
 ```

 Now, all of your staging models should be materialized as tables in Snowflake.
 The tables should appear in your data warehouse.